syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ![Recurrence appointment support in schedule Xamarin iOS](data_binding_images/recurrence.png)

 ## Recurrence Pattern Exceptions
-You can delete or change any recurrence pattern appointment by handling exception dates and appointments of the recurring appointments.
+You can delete or change any recurrence pattern appointment by handling exception dates and exception appointments to that recurring appointment.

 ### Recurrence Exception Dates
 You can delete any occurrence appointment which is exception from the recurrence pattern appointment by adding exception dates to the recurring appointment.